WojciechMatuszewski/programming-notes/aws/aws-stuff.md

     - I could not find any code on GitHub that would use this condition.
 One article I could find was in Japanese and used the `lambda:SourceFunctionArn` in the context of the AWS Lambda execution role.

+    - It seems like I'm not the only one who had troubles with this feature (or at least understanding how the feature works).
+See [this tweet](https://twitter.com/theburningmonk/status/1554246541694717952).

 #### Firecracker

 - _Firecracker_ processes your lambdas I/O and network requests and sends them to the _Host kernel_